 - More than two dozen countries have marriage equality.
 More than half of these are in Western Europe.

-- Costa Rica was the latest to legalize same-sex marriage, in 2020.
+- Chile was the latest to legalize same-sex marriage, in 2021.

 - The expansion of LGBTQ+ rights around the globe has been uneven, with bans on same-sex relationships still in place in many countries.

 Thirty countries, including the United States, have legalized same-sex marriage, and many other Western democracies without marriage equality recognize civil unions.
 Yet same-sex marriage remains banned in many countries, and the expansion of broader LGBTQ+ rights has been uneven globally.
 International organizations, including the United Nations, have issued resolutions in support of LGBTQ+ rights, but human rights groups say these organizations have limited power to enforce them.

 International Norms, Democracy, and LGBTQ+ Rights